Hongfu Temple (Guiyang): Architecture

 Now the existing main buildings include the Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Hall of Guanyin, Hall of Maitreya, Buddhist Texts Library, and Pilu Pavilion (毗卢阁).

 Shanmen

 Under the eaves of the Shanmen is a plaque with the Chinese characters "Hongfu Temple" written by the former president of the Buddhist Association of China Zhao Puchu.
 A pair of Chinese guardian lions stands on both sides of the Shanmen.

 Bell tower

 A biggest copper bell is stored in the Bell tower.
 The 1500 kg copper bell was cast in 1469 during the mid-Ming dynasty (1368–1644).

 Four Heavenly Kings Hall

-Maitreya is enshrined in the Hall of Heavenly Kings.
+Mi Le is enshrined in the Hall of Heavenly Kings.
 Four Heavenly Kings' statues are enshrined in the left and right side of the hall.

 Hall of Guanyin

 The statue of 32 Armed Guanyin is enshrined in the Hall of Guanyin, 32 arms represent 32 incarnation of Guanyin.
-At the back of Guanyin is a statue of Skanda.
+At the back of Guanyin is a statue of Weituo.